CarmenPopoviciu/protractor-styleguide/README.md

 Runner is deprecated and in maintenance mode, so in case you are using it in your application, you might want to reconsider.

 The "new" tool for e2e testing your AngularJS application is Protractor.
-Protractor is an e2e test framework build on top of WebDriverJS, which adds some Angular-specific functionality.
+Protractor is an e2e test framework built on top of WebDriverJS, which adds some Angular-specific functionality.

 // TODO what more do we want to say here?